This post has been modified to reflect new information since its original publication.

 Get on social media

 Start your own social media presence, and update it regularly—Being active on social media will help place your business at the top of the search results.
 This is essentially as good as deleting negative content because nearly 95 percent of users do not look past the first page.
 Even if you create a Twitter account with no intention of sharing your 140-character thoughts with the world, just going through the registration process can help you take ownership of your search results page.

 Of course, it’s good to have some kind of plan before you start posting on social media.
-You’ll need to define who your target audience is and what social media channels they use, create posts that are consistent with your brand and appeal to this demographic.
+You’ll need to define who your target audience is and what social media channels they use and create posts that are consistent with your brand and appeal to this demographic.
 For a more detailed explanation of how to build a solid social media strategy, see this post by Rebekah Radice, author of “Social Media Mastery: A Comprehensive Guide to Strategic Growth.”

 You’ll also need to establish some kind of company guidelines about employees posting on social media, whether they post on their own account or a business account.
 This is important because employees’ actions still reflect upon the company, even when they aren’t actively representing it.